Product Defect Guide From A Product Liability Lawyer

 Tennessee Consumer Protection Act provides protection for consumers who are injured or harmed by defective products.
 It provides statutory and strict liability for designers, manufacturers, retailers, and suppliers and covers products that are used at home or at work.

 Tim Bowden and his staff are experts in handling cases falling under the Consumer Protection Act, as well as liabilities falling under negligence and common law claims.
 He can give you expert representation and make sure that your rights are enforced.
-Call us now for veterans disability lawyer in Goodlettsville TN.
+Call us now for a veterans disability lawyer in Goodlettsville TN.